 You can even have a UPS that has the serial port connected to a system that it's not feeding.
 Sometimes a PC will be close to a UPS that needs to be monitored, so it's drafted to supply a serial port for the purpose.
-This PC may in fact be getting its own power from some other UPS.
-This is not a problem for the set-up.
+This PC may in fact be getting power from some other UPS.
+This is not a problem.

-The first system ("mixed") is a Primary for UPS 1, but is only monitoring UPS 2.
-The other systems are Secondaries of UPS 2.
+The first system ("mixed") is a Master for UPS 1, but is only monitoring UPS 2.
+The other systems are Slaves of UPS 2.